Foxify52/RVG_tts/README.md

 The retrieval based voice generation text to speech system is a python based text to speech that relies on two core parts. to be able to generate speech, It relies on tacotron to convert the text to speech and then uses rvc voice conversion to be able to make it sound like any character without the need to use an audio file.

 ## Requirements
-This tts has been tested on [python 3.10](https://www.python.org/downloads/release/python-31011/).
+This tts has been tested on [python 3.10](https://www.python.org/downloads/release/python-31011/) although might work on other versions.

-You are required to have the latest [Espeak NG](https://github.com/espeak-ng/espeak-ng/releases).
+You are required to have the latest 64 bit [Espeak NG](https://github.com/espeak-ng/espeak-ng/releases) release.

 ## Usage
 To use it, simply install the requirements with `pip install -r requirements.txt` and then download the [Hubert](https://huggingface.co/lj1995/VoiceConversionWebUI/resolve/main/hubert_base.pt) model, [Forward Tacotron](https://public-asai-dl-models.s3.eu-central-1.amazonaws.com/ForwardTacotron/forward_step90k.pt) model and any [RVC](https://discord.com/invite/aihub) model.